-- Provide a range of high quality, energy efficient, attractive new homes providing housing choice across a full affordability range. - Provide access to opportunities for the people of Willenhall connected to the wider region through the new Willenhall train station. - Maximise the benefit from the economic growth and investment across the West Midlands. - Create a healthy and high-quality living environment where residents are easily able to walk and cycle. - Benefit from high quality, green and active public spaces and links which will better connect the Memorial Park to the town centre and the greenway to create an attractive environment for residents and visitors. - A greener town which will enhance the opportunity for family play, safe social gathering and physical activity built around a series of linked character areas and public spaces. - A healthy town with a range of schools, health care and community services. - 5.3 The Willenhall Framework Plan also sets out detailed objectives and detailed design principles with the headlines as set out below:
+- Provide a range of high quality, energy efficient, attractive new homes providing housing choice across a full affordability range.

+- Provide access to opportunities for the people of Willenhall connected to the wider region through the new Willenhall train station.

+- Maximise the benefit from the economic growth and investment across the West Midlands.

+- Create a healthy and high-quality living environment where residents are easily able to walk and cycle.

+- Benefit from high quality, green and active public spaces and links which will better connect the Memorial Park to the town centre and the greenway to create an attractive environment for residents and visitors.

+- A greener town which will enhance the opportunity for family play, safe social gathering and physical activity built around a series of linked character areas and public spaces.

+- A healthy town with a range of schools, health care and community services.

+- 6.3 The Willenhall Framework Plan (at pages 22-23) also sets out detailed objectives and detailed design principles with the headlines as set out below:

 - Responding to local need.

 - Excellent connectivity.

 - Place making opportunities.

 - Green streets and spaces.

 - Heritage.

 - Living and working.

 - Community integration.

 - Sustainable living.

 - Safe, healthy and active lifestyles.

 - Delivery.

-- 5.4 The Scheme will assist in the delivery of these aspirations, objectives and design principles and are the reasons for the Council promoting the Scheme and the Order to ensure delivery of the Scheme.
+- 6.4 The Scheme will assist in the delivery of these aspirations, objectives and design principles and are the reasons for the Council promoting the Scheme and the Order to ensure delivery of the Scheme.
 The Scheme will:

-- Deliver up to 107 new high quality sustainable homes, both houses and apartments, with a range of unit sizes and with access to private and communal amenity space.

-- Deliver private and affordable homes with a range of different affordable housing tenures.

-- Remediate up to 2.18 hectares of brownfield land.

-- Regenerate a large brownfield site, redeveloping former industrial buildings identified as derelict, unsafe or unsuitable as well as making more efficient use of land.

-- Deliver a well connected development promoting the use of sustainable transport which will reduce the dependence on car travel.

-- Deliver a new vibrant residential community adjacent to the town centre, which could also provide additional footfall into the town. - Provide new public open space to promote wellbeing and complement existing facilities. - Improve the streetscape and the public realm, enhancing the area and its appeal to current and future residents. - Create local economic activity, jobs during construction and social value contributions. - 5.5 The Council has submitted an outline planning application ("the Planning Application") to the Local Planning Authority and the application is expected to be determined in September 2023.
-The Planning Application scheme will make a significant contribution towards delivering the Council's objectives and aspirations for Willenhall and will ensure that the benefits of the Scheme are delivered.
-Section 6 of this Statement sets out further information about the planning position of the Scheme including details of the Planning Application, the relevant planning policies and compliance of the Scheme with the strategic planning framework.
+- Deliver up to 107 new high quality sustainable homes, both houses and apartments, with a range of unit sizes and with access to private and communal amenity space. - Deliver private and affordable homes with a range of different affordable housing tenures. - Remediate up to 2.18 hectares of brownfield land. - Regenerate a large brownfield site, redeveloping former industrial buildings identified as derelict, unsafe or unsuitable as well as making more efficient use of land. - Deliver a well connected development promoting the use of sustainable transport which will reduce the dependence on car travel. - Deliver a new vibrant residential community adjacent to the town centre, which could also provide additional footfall into the town. - Provide new public open space to promote wellbeing and complement existing facilities. - Improve the streetscape and the public realm, enhancing the area and its appeal to current and future residents. - Create local economic activity, jobs during construction and social value contributions. - 6.5 The Council submitted an outline planning application ("the Planning Application") to the Local Planning Authority and the planning application was considered by the Council's Planning Committee on 7th September 2023 who resolved to grant the planning application subject to the completion of a planning agreement and the imposition of planning conditions The Planning Application scheme will make a significant contribution towards delivering the Council's objectives and aspirations for Willenhall and will ensure that the benefits of the Scheme are delivered.
+Section 7 of this Statement sets out further information about the planning position of the Scheme including details of the Planning Application, the relevant planning policies and compliance of the Scheme with the strategic planning framework.

-6. THE PLANNING FRAMEWORK AND PLANNING STATUS OF THE ORDER LAND
+7 PLANNING POLICY FRAMEWORK AND PLANNING STATUS OF THE ORDER LAND